WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/WasabiCodingGuidelines.md

 			Dispatcher.UIThread.PostLogException(() =>
 			{
-				//do something on the UI thread.
+				// Do something on the UI thread.
 App-crash exception handler built-in.
 			});

 			Observable.FromEventPattern(